 She was sure she heard sighs of relief.
-The bus shook hard, and there was a thump as a book fell on the floor.
+The bus shook hard again, and there was a thump as a book fell on the floor.
 In the seat ahead, the blond kid yawned, hands moving as if searching for something besides him.
 The black haired kid looked at him, then at Ria, and then smiled.
 "No one's gonna save you, birdbrain.
 Now then..."
 He started advancing...only to freeze.

 For, the blond-haired kid was awake - and was looking straight at him.

-The whispers started again, far louder...and panicked.
+The whispers started again, far louder...and way more panicked.

 "Now he's awake too"

-"You heard the rumours too?'
+"You heard the rumors too?'

 Ria gaped.
 What was going on?

 "I'm greeting her, bookworm.
 So stuff it.
-Actually, go stuff yourself in that big book why don't you?
+Actually, go stuff yourself in that nice big book why don't you?
 Pretty sure we all would like that."
 He laughed like he'd cracked a funny joke or something.

 "Kian of Kuran.
 That's a technical impossibility and I have warned you once.
 Do you choose to ignore it?"